davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 (Credits to [VDRainer](https://github.com/VDRainer) for the code.
 Note how you don't have to configure these as switches in Home Assistant at all, it's enough just to publish MQTT commands strainght from the script.)
 Of course you can customize based on what ever other way to trigger these 3 type of movements.
 You could, for example, turn on and off warning lights along with the movement.

-### Setting to a known position without triggering cover movement
+### Service to set or move to position without triggering cover movement.

-This component provides the `cover_rf_time_based.set_known_position` service that lets you specify the position of the cover if you have other sources of information, i.e. sensors.
+This component provides the ```cover_rf_time_based.set_known_position`` service that lets you specify the position of the cover if you have other sources of information, i.e. sensors.
 It's useful as the cover may have changed position outside of HA's knowledge, and also to allow a confirmed position to make the arrow buttons display more appropriately.

 To this end the position in the service has an optional parameter of 'confident' that affects how the cover is presented in HA.
 Setting confident to ```true``` will mean that certain button operations aren't permitted.
+Another optional parameter of ```position_type``` allows the setting of either the target or current posistion, following examples explain usage:

+Following examples to help explaing parametes:

-e.g. This example automation shows a reed sensor that indicate a garage door is closed when contact is made:
+1. This example automation uses ```position_type: current``` and ```confident: true``` when a reed sensor has indicated a garage door is closed when contact is made:

 ```yaml
 - id: 'garage_closed'